forflo/haskOPL/README.md

-It describes a system of constraints which could be solved by using an appropriate algorithm such as Simplex Primal.
+It describes a system of constraints which could be solved by using an appropriate algorithm such as the Simplex algorithm (see [3](https://en.wikipedia.org/wiki/Simplex_algorithm)).

 ## What is HaskOPL
-HaskPL is an educational attempt to design and implement a EDSL in Haskell loosely resembling IBM's OPL syntax and semantics.
+HaskOPL is an educational attempt to design and implement an EDSL in Haskell loosely resembling IBM's OPL syntax and semantics.

 ## Examples